bjthorpe/Cad2vox/README.md

  * meshio
  * pytest

-We recommend using anaconda as they are all available and can be installed with the following two commands.
+We recommend using [anaconda](https://anaconda.org/) as they are all available through the conda package manager and can be installed with the following two commands.

 ```bash
 conda install cmake numpy pybind11 tifffile